Requirements for the content of advertising materials

 1.1.
 These Requirements for the Content of Advertising Materials (the «Requirements») shall be applicable to all promotional advertisements used in connection with 2GIS Products in the United Arab Emirates (the «UAE»).

 2.1.
-In accordance with Article 4 of the National Standards, the content of advertisements must:
+In accordance with legislation, the content of advertisements must:

 c) respect the cultural and traditional heritage of the UAE;